smartcodercareer/website/content/privacy-policy.md

 10.1 We use cookies for the following purposes:

-(a) authentication – we use cookies to identify you when you visit our website and as you navigate our website (cookies used for this purpose are:

-__tawkuuid, TawkConnectionTime – 3rd party cookies set by Tawk messaging service.
-_ga, _gid, _gat_gtag_UA_118667015_1 – third party cookies set by Google Analytics service;
-(b) status – we use cookies to help us to determine if you are logged into our website(cookies used for this purpose are: wordpress_sec_<hash>, wordpress_test_cookie, wp-settings-1, wp-settings-time-1, wordpress_logged_in_<hash>);

-(c) personalisation – we use cookies to store information about your preferences and to personalise the website for you (cookies used for this purpose are: __tawkuuid, TawkConnectionTime);

-(d) security – we use cookies as an element of the security measures used to protect user accounts, including preventing fraudulent use of login credentials, and to protect our website and services generally (cookies used for this purpose are: wordpress_sec_<hash>, wordpress_test_cookie, wp-settings-1, wp-settings-time-1, wordpress_logged_in_<hash>);

-(f) analysis – we use cookies to help us to analyse the use and performance of our website and services (cookies used for this purpose are: _ga, _gid, _gat_gtag_UA_118667015_1); and

-(g) cookie consent – we use cookies to store your preferences in relation to the use of cookies more generally (cookies used for this purpose are: catAccCookies).
+(a) cookie consent – we use cookies to store your preferences in relation to the use of cookies more generally (cookies used for this purpose are: consent).

 11. Cookies used by our service providers